Google would rather you didn't use "Google" as a verb, but they may be losing the battle.

 Jeannie A. from Chicago, Illinois, wrote, "If you're using the proper noun 'Google' as a verb, do you capitalize it?"

-Google executives would rather you didn't use "Google" as a verb since doing so threatens their trademark, but as you know, it's very common to hear people say, "I Googled it," to mean they searched for something on Google.
+If Google executives care about their trademark, they would like you to not use "Google" as a verb since doing so threatens that trademark, but as you know, it's very common to hear people say, "I Googled it," to mean they searched for something on Google.